Blacksuan19/structx/docs/examples.md

         }
       ],
       "default": null,
-      "description": "Details about the issue related to the system component" },
+      "description": "Details about the issue encountered."
+    },
     "resolution": {
       "anyOf": [